silentnoname/massa-docker/README.md

 1. Join massa discord https://discord.gg/massa
 2. Send your address in #testnet-faucet channel.(open massa client, enter `wallet_info` to get your address)
 3. After get the token,enter `buy_rolls <address> 1 0`
+4. run `node_start_staking <address>`
-4. Send anything in #testnet-rewards-registration channel,check dm.
+5. Send anything in #testnet-rewards-registration channel,check dm.
-5. Follow the instruction from the Massabot.
+6. Follow the instruction from the Massabot.
 Send your IP address for routable score.

 ## More